MarkRivera/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [.]
+Explain what a token is used for.

+   A token is given to a user and is unique for the purpose of identifying the user at a client.
+With a token the user can access otherwise protected information/functions/data.
+  Tokens are used to protect parts of apps or sites from unwanted users.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [ .
+What steps can you take in your web apps to keep your data secure?

+        Creating private routes to make sure only authenticated users are able to access the data.
+        Any important data sent through forms must use the POST method securing the site with HTTPS and anti bot technology.

 - [ ] Describe how web servers work.

+  Web servers are computers or software that house the code that runs when a request is received from a client.

+  So,

+  (Client) (Server)
+  Request sent -> -> -> Recevies request, creates response based on that data, sends response back to client.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [.]
+Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+        Create (POST)
+        Read (GET)
+        Update (PUT)
+        DELETE (DELETE)

 ## Project Set Up